tonyx/Sharpino/Sharpino.Sample.28/Readme.md

 ## Work in progress to refactor the Sample.27 (async refreshable details)

-The L2 cache is still an experimental feature that can be checked by this example.
+L2 cache/Backplane.

 In this setup we have a command line application that tests the L1 and L2 cache and the invalidation messages.
 You will run the same application twice in two different terminal/console windows.

 They will use the dockerized vertions of:
 - PostgresSql as a event store
-- postgres sql as L2 cache
+- redis sql as L2 cache and backplane
 - Internal memory as L1 cache
 - Azure service bus emulator to exchange messages to force evicting L1 cache entries after any new event.

 That means that for an aggregate X we will have
 1. a stream of events on PgSql to rebuild the aggregate
 2. a snapshot of the aggregate on PgSql every 100 events
-3. an L2 cache entry on Postgres sql with the aggregate value
+3. an L2 cache entry on redis with the aggregate value
 4. an L1 cache entry on internal memory with the aggregate value
 5. a message on Azure service bus to evict the L1 cache entry, refreshing also the related details cache entries.